NicholasLuis/GlutTest/README.md

 Also, follow this file path: .../build/debug/

-Copy and paste the .dll file into that folder

-(note that your project needs to be built first such as by running build.sh)
+Copy and paste the .dll file into that folder.
+Note that your project needs to be built first such as by running build.sh.
+Also note that you will have to do this everytime you run build.sh because it deletes all the contents of the folder before re-making it

 ### Find the .h files and copy it into your project folder